Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 You can stay informed on our work and connect with us through the Digital Innovation Office blog.

-To connect with the DIO:
+Connect with the DIO:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)